bgd-labs/aave-cli/README.md

 ### GetStorageRoots

-`aave-cli governance getStorageRoots --proposalId <id>` is a utilitiy that generates the storage roots for the data warehouse.
+`aave-cli governance getStorageRoots --proposalId <id>` is a utility that generates the storage roots for the data warehouse.

 ### GetVotingProofs